You-Gao/Blog/README.md

 ```

 ## License
-This project is licensed under the [Creative Commons CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details on the specific licenses on the blog code/content.